jbrown1618/vector/docs/api/vector.inverse.md

 ## inverse() function

 Uses Gauss-Jordan elimination with pivoting to calculate the inverse of a matrix.
-Throws an error if the matrix is not square.
-Returns `undefined` if the matrix is not invertible.

 <b>Signature:</b>